yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 My Pi's run on my home network behind my router and so don't have a static external IP.
 For remote access to the Pi's I just run Teamviewer for Rasbian (instructions on how to do this at the end of the guide).

-If you want to activate SSH on your Pi so that you can access it via SSH, you can look at the instructions on this page - https://www.raspberrypi.org/documentation/configuration/security.md.
+If you want to activate SSH on your Pi so that you can access it via SSH, you can look at the instructions on this page under the SSH section - https://www.raspberrypi.org/documentation/configuration/security.md.

 ## SETUP THE CONTROLLER WALLET ##